Services we offer

-The group is also making a stand to protect the unique site from urban development including the Darlington Upgrade Project.
+The group is also making a stand to protect the unique site from urban development.

-Catch the group on site most Thursdays between 10am and 3pm.
+Catch the group on site most Thursdays between 10am and 1pm (Working bees are typically 10-12).
 Look out for their signs and high-vis jackets!

 Friends of Sturt River Landcare protect and restore the Sturt River corridor, a haven for native plants, birds and animals.
 It is one of the only places where traces of the original River Red Gum woodlands, which once grew in that area of the Adelaide Plains, can be found.